Veer-Zaara: Theatrical

 Veer-Zaara was released on 12 November 2004 and promoted with the tagline, "A Love Legend".
 A special screening was conducted in Punjab, Pakistan for Pakistani audiences.
 Apart from that, it was screened at the Berlin Film Festival, where it received high critical acclaim.

 On 26 April 2006, Veer-Zaara had its French premiere at The Grand Rex, the biggest theatre in Paris.
 It is the first Indian film to premiere in such a large and luxe venue.
 It was released in 60 prints in the United Kingdom, and in the United States in 88 prints.
 In 2017, Veer-Zaara was restrained at the Best of Indian film series in the United States.

 Home media

 On 6 June 2005, Yash Raj Films released the DVD of Veer-Zaara.
 The film was released on Blu-ray in December 2009.
 In September 2007, a book based on the making of the film, titled They Said It...
 The Memoirs of a Love Legend Yash Chopra's Veer-Zaara, was released.
 The book contains testimonials from members of the film's cast and crew and follows the production stages of the film.
-The film was also available on Amazon Prime Video.
+The film was also made available to stream on Amazon Prime Video and Netflix.